tendermint/tendermint/spec/p2p/v0.34/addressbook.md

 Vote and block part messages are considered for this number, they must be valid and not be duplicated messages to be considered useful.

-> The `SwitchReporter` type also invokes this method for reasons that appear to
+> The `SwitchReporter` type of `behaviour` package also invokes the `MarkGood`
-> be the same mentioned above.
+> method when a "reason" associated with consensus votes and block parts is
+> reported.
-> No reactor, however, use this method with those reasons.
+> No reactor, however, currently provides these "reasons" to the `SwitchReporter`.

-The effect of this action is that the address registered for the peer ID in the `addrLookup` table, which is the last address added with that ID, is marked as good and moved to a bucket of old addresses.
+The effect of this action is that the address registered for the peer's ID in the `addrLookup` table, which is the last address added with that ID, is marked as good and moved to a bucket of old addresses.
-An address marked as good has its failed to connect counter and timestamps reset.
+An address marked as good has its failed to connect counter and timestamp reset.
 If the destination bucket of old addresses is full, the oldest address in the bucket is moved (downgraded) to a bucket of new addresses.